Crowdsourcing Plans for Resilience

 Twenty two months later, that effort is well underway.
 A few weeks ago I attended a webinar hosted by Chris Spohrer, district superintendent of California State Parks and Bonny Hawley, Friends of Santa Cruz State Parks’ executive director.
 Along with 60 other attendees, I heard about some things that would constitute rebuilding better.

 In place of an old-fashioned seawall—seven of which have been destroyed in Seacliff’s 100-year history—a reimagined Seacliff State Beach might include “living shorelines”—sand dune structures with native beach plants—and other Nature-Based Solutions.
-There is preliminary talk of creating an artificial reef and planting kelp forests offshore.
+While the process is still in its early stages and no specific solutions are in the works, there is even preliminary talk of creating an artificial reef and/or planting kelp forests offshore.

 The webinar was the second public event in a process being managed by State Parks planner Scott Rohlf, who holds an earth sciences degree from UC Santa Cruz and a planner’s certificate from San Jose State.
 At the earlier live event, 300 people packed a hotel conference center.